 Types Of Acne Scars

-The type of scars that appear depressed on the skin are known as atrophic scars.
-These usually appear on the face and have three main types: boxcar, ice pick and rolling.
+The type of scars that appear depressed on the skin is known as atrophic scars.
+These usually appear on the face and have three main types: boxcar, ice pick, and rolling.

-According to Medical News Today, retinoids help block inflammation and speed up the process of making new skin cells.
+According to Medical News Today, retinoids help block inflammation and speed up making new skin cells.
 However, if you have sensitive skin, you’ll want to be careful with retinoids and make sure that you wear sunscreen outdoors.

-Salicylic acid is a very popular ingredient for acne treatment and helps reduce redness and swelling.
+Salicylic acid is a trendy ingredient for acne treatment and helps reduce redness and swelling.
 You can add products with salicylic acid to your daily routine.

-This awesome cleanser uses probiotic extracts to balance your skin microbiome (we’ll get more into that in a minute).
 It’s made with rose water and prebiotics from chicory root to provide the best pH level for your face without stripping your skin.
 Our cleanser also helps brighten and smooth no matter what type of skin you have.
-Our formula is designed to work all skin types, but works especially well for those with oily, combination and dry skin.
+Our formula is designed to work all skin types but works exceptionally well for those with oily, combination, and dry skin.